algosup/2023-2024-project-5-flutter-team-3/Mockup/MockupManual.md

 #### New Job Offer

-In this page, the user will be able to create a new job offer.
-It will contain these information:
+On this page, the user will be able to create a new job offer.
+It will contain these informations:

 - Description of the job offer
 - Position of the job offer